-Other, net 1 2
+Other, net (4) 2

-Loss beforeitems impacting comparability (217) (38)

-Items impacting comparability:

-Content services business (160) -

-Charge to reflect impairments (34) -

-Severance and restructuring costs (83) -

-Loss before interest, minority interest

-and taxes $(494) $ (38)
+Loss before interest and taxes $(494) $ (38)

-Gross margin decreased $227 million in the first nine months of 2001 compared to the same period in 2000.
-Weak market conditions in the broadband and communicationssectors negatively impacted the 2001 gross margin.
-Gross margin for 2001 included the realized appreciation in the first quarter associated with a portion of Enron’s broadband content delivery platform while gross margin for 2000 primarily reflects earnings from sales of excess dark fiber and an increase in the market value of Broadband Services’ merchant investments.
-Operating expenses (including depreciation) decreased in 2001 compared to 2000 as a result of lower Broadband Services business activity.

-Items Impacting Comparability

-In the third quarter of 2001, Broadband Services recorded charges totaling $277 million.
-The charge related to the content services business ($160 million),severance and costs associated with exiting the content services portions of Broadband Services’ business ($83 million) and the write down of the value of certain broadband-related long-lived assets and excess network equipment to fair value ($34 million).
+In the third quarter of 2001, Broadband Services recorded charges totaling $277 million due to the continued weak market conditions in the broadband and communications sectors.
+The charges related to the content services business ($160 million), costs associated with restructuring Broadband Services’ business ($83 million) and the write down of the value of certain broadband-related long-lived assets and excess network equipment to fair value ($34 million).
 The amount related to the content services business included the write-off of the value of Broadband Services’ investment in content services entities, the impairment of related assets and a valuation adjustment on a derivative instrument associated with the content systems business.
+The adjustment to the derivative instrument was reflected in revenue resulting in negative revenue for 2001.
+Gross margin for the nine months ended September 30, 2001 also reflects continued weaknesses in market conditions which negatively impacted results of operations.
+Gross margin for 2000 primarily reflects earnings from sales of excess dark fiber and an increased in the market value of Broadband Services’ merchant investments.

 Corporate and Other

-Corporate and Other realized a loss before interest, minority interests and taxes of $188 millionbefore items impacting comparability in the first nine months of 2001 compared to a loss of $154 million for the same period in 2000.
-Significant components ofIBIT are as follows (in millions):
+Corporate and Other realized a loss before interest, minority interests and taxes of $947 million in the first nine months of 2001 compared to a loss of $154 million for the same period in 2000.

-Nine Months Ended

-September 30,

-2001 2000

-Loss before item impacting comparability $(188) $(154)

-Item impacting comparability:

-Loss on investing activities (783) -

-Loss before interest, minority interest

-and taxes $(971) $(154)

-The nine months ended September 2001 and 2000 results for Corporate and Other include unallocated corporate-wide expenses.
-Expenses in 2001 were partially offset by interest income from notes receivable while 2000 expenses were partially offset by a gain on the sale of certain assets.

-Items Impacting Comparability

-In the third quarter of 2001 Enron recorded charges totaling $710 million ($506 million after tax) related to the acquisition of LJM’s interest in four entities (the Raptor SPEs) and a charge of $73 million ($48 million after-tax) to write down Enron’sinvestment in NPW warrants acquired in connection with the termination of the Raptor SPEs.

-In September 2001, as a result of deterioration in the credit quality of the Raptor SPEs caused by a decline in Enron and NPW’s stock price as well as the increasing dilutive effect on Enron’s earnings per share calculation, Enron acquired, for approximately $35 million, LJM’s interests in the Raptor SPEs which were created in 2000 to hedge certain of Enron’s merchant and other investments.
+In September 2001, as a result of deterioration in the credit quality of the Raptor SPEs caused by a decline NPW’s stock price, the increase in Raptor’s exposure under derivative contracts with Enron and the increasing dilutive effect on Enron’s earnings per share calculation, Enron acquired, for approximately $35 million, LJM’s interests in the Raptor SPEs which were created in 2000 to hedge certain of Enron’s merchant and other investments.
 See Notes 3 and 4 to the Consolidated Financial Statements.
+Enron recorded charges totaling $710 million ($462 million after tax) related to the acquisition of the Raptor SPEs and a charge of $58 million ($38 million after-tax) to write down Enron’s investment in NPW warrants acquired in connection with the termination of the Raptor SPEs.

 Interest and Related Charges, net

 Interest and related charges, net, is reported net of interest capitalized of $45 million and $28 million for the first nine months of 2001 and 2000, respectively.
-Net expense increased $13 million in the first nine months of 2001 as compared to the same period of 2000, primarily due toincreased debt levels, partially offset by lower interest rates resulting from general market conditions within the U.S.
+Net expense decreased $13 million in the first nine months of 2001 as compared to the same period of 2000, primarily due to lower interest rates resulting from general market conditions within the U.S.

 Income Tax Expense